NCAA board recommends delaying change to transfer waiver - WHIZ News

 The NCAA Board of Governors has recommended delaying a change to the transfer waiver process that would permit all athletes to switch schools once without sitting out a season.

+Now it is likely the NCAA will examine loosening restrictions on transfers through legislation.

-The NCAA announced the board’s recommendation Thursday after several days of meetings, but added the Division I council could still a vote on making the waiver change in May and have it go into effect immediately.
+The NCAA announced the board’s recommendation Thursday after several days of meetings, but added the Division I council could still a vote on making the waiver change in May.

+Mid-American Conference Commissioner Jon Steinbrecher said a more comprehensive approach to implementing a one-time exception for all transfers is needed.

+“That will allow us to better address the issues that are all around this,” said Steinbrecher, who was leading the transfer waiver working group.

 Currently, NCAA rules require football, baseball, men’s hockey and men’s and women’s basketball players to sit out a season after transferring.
 Athletes in all other sports are allowed by rule a one-time exception so they can play right away after switching schools.